Marcus Smart: First Eastern Conference Finals appearance (2016–2017)

 On November 9, 2016, Smart scored a then season-high 20 points in a 118–93 loss to the Washington Wizards.
 On December 25, he scored 15 points and made a tie-breaking three-pointer with 47 seconds left to help the Celtics claim a 119–114 victory over the New York Knicks.
 On January 7, 2017, Smart scored a season-high 22 points in a 117–108 victory over the New Orleans Pelicans.

-During Game 3 of the Eastern Conference Finals on May 21, Smart, who started in place of the injured Isaiah Thomas, made seven three-pointers and scored 27 points to help the Celtics defeat the Cleveland Cavaliers 111–108.
+During Game 3 of the Eastern Conference Finals against the Cleveland Cavaliers on May 21, Smart, who started in place of the injured Isaiah Thomas, made seven three-pointers and scored 27 points to help the Celtics win 111–108.
 The Celtics were blown out in the first two games of the series and came back from a 21-point deficit in the third quarter of Game 3.
 Boston went on to lose the series in five games.